ilicbojan/Cinema/README.md

 ![Demo Image](src/main/uploads/images/demo.png/?raw=true 'Demo Image')

 Web application for managing cinema (movie showings and buying tickets).
 The goal of the web application is to allow users to see a list of movie showings, choose cinema seats, and reserve tickets.
 Administrator adds new movies, cinemas, halls, and movie showings.
-Application have 3 different roles: administrator, user, manager.
+Application has 3 different roles: administrator, user, and manager.

 ## ⭐️ Features <a name="features"></a>